Manuel Fernández Juncos: Political activist

 Fernández Juncos joined the Autonomist Party founded by Román Baldorioty de Castro and became its secretary.
 Shortly after, when Puerto Rico was granted its autonomy from Spain, Fernández Juncos was elected and became the first Secretary of State.
 However, in less than a year Puerto Rico was invaded by the United States during the Spanish–American War and its government abolished.
 He founded the Puerto Rican Red Cross, which continues today to give humanitarian help to those in need.

 The Americanization process of Puerto Rico by the invaders included the establishment of English to be used in the local schools and the government.
 As such it was required that books written in English be used.
 Fernández Juncos, believed that it would not be beneficial to the common person in Puerto Rico who spoke only Spanish.
 He thereby took upon himself the task of adopting, translating, and writing the books to be used in the schools.
 Fernández-Juncos later founded the "Casa Manuel Fernández Juncos" for orphaned children in San Juan.

 "La Borinqueña"

 Fernández Juncos wrote the current lyrics to "La Borinqueña", which originally was a danza written by Francisco Ramírez in 1860 (sometimes credited to Félix Astol Artés in 1867).
-The original lyrics to the anthem, written by Lola Rodríguez de Tió in 1868, were deemed by the public as too subversive for public use.
+The original lyrics to the anthem, written by Lola Rodríguez de Tió in 1868, were deemed by the government as too subversive for public use.
 A public contest to provide new lyrics to the tune was held in 1903, with Fernández Juncos as its winner (this explains why the Asturias native is credited for writing the lines "The land of Borinquen / where I was born").
 "La Borinqueña" became the official anthem of the Commonwealth of Puerto Rico in 1952.